-Carolina is a multi-cultural media artist and non-profit director who has worked professionally with media, communications, and nonprofits in both Brazil and the USA on program development, arts education, and as a co-founder of an inner-city cultural center and farmer’s market to name a few.
-Her work and art is motivated by the belief that to inhabit & nurture place is to seek awareness of the life around us, of who came before, and how personal choices, culture, and socio-political structures knit the web of us.
+Carolina is an immigrant multi-cultural media artist and non-profit director who has worked professionally with media, communications, and nonprofits, in both Brazil and the USA—in museums, television, and as co-founder of an inner-city cultural center and farmer’s market to name a few.
+Her work and art is motivated by the belief that to re-inhabit & nurture place is to seek awareness of the life around us, of who came before, and how personal choices, culture, and socio-political structures knit the web of us.
 Carolina is inspired by the talented people and important programs of CultureSeed and feels grateful to be of use.
-In English her name can be pronounced “Cah-roh-lee-na”.
+Her name is pronounced “Kah-roh-lee-na” (and if you roll your R, then it's the real deal).
 Obrigada & tchau!

 Program DIRECTOR, T.R.U.S.T. and bending the bars